lmiller1990/design-pattenrns-for-vuejs/src/pdf/PROPS.md

 ## Conclusion

-This chapter discussed props. along with some foundational concepts - separation of concerns, pure components, and user interfaces.
+This chapter discussed props, along with some foundational concepts - separation of concerns, pure components, and user interfaces.
 We talked about how identifying and separating logic and side effects from pure components can make a code base easier to reason about and to test.

 You can find the completed source code in the [GitHub repository under examples/props](https://github.com/lmiller1990/design-patterns-for-vuejs-source-code):
 \newline